splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 The following example shows how to install the Collector on Linux using discovery mode to find a MySQL database and retrieve metrics.

 #.
-Install the collector on the host where MySQL is running.
+Install the Collector on the host where MySQL is running.
 Include the ``--discovery`` flag:

    .. code-block:: shell

       curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \
       sudo sh /tmp/splunk-otel-collector.sh --realm <realm> – <token> --mode agent --discovery

 #.
-Review the Collector logs with the following command and review the output of the discovery process:
+Retrieve the Collector logs with the following command and review the output of the discovery process:

    .. code-block:: shell

       journalctl -u splunk-otel-collector -f

 #.
-In the logs, we can see that the MySQL database has been partially discovered, and we need to provide credentials to complete the discovery process:
+In the following sample logs, the MySQL database has been partially discovered:

    .. code-block:: text